What is critical illness cover

 4th November 2021 4 min read

-Which illnesses does it cover?
+Which illnesses does it cover and do you need it ?

 Critical illness insurance will pay out if you get one of the specific medical conditions or injuries listed in the policy.
 It only pays out once, after which the policy ends.